• plumbing heating and air alliance member

 Sharing Video Content on Social Media

-HVAC companies should also post video content on social media platforms like Instagram, Facebook, and TikTok.
+Distributing video content on social media platforms like Instagram, Facebook, and TikTok maximizes its exposure to a broad range of potential customers.

 With over 1.59 billion users, TikTok is a relatively untapped marketing channel within the HVAC industry.
 Additionally, including video within a social post can increase its reach by 50% compared to static image posts.